mjtamlyn/tamlynscore/README.md

   * This should include a secret key and the correct database access URI.
 4. Run the program using `make run`

+The application should then be running, and accessible on `localhost:8001`.

-It's thoroughly recommended that you use a virtual environment for python to run this project.
+**Note:** It's thoroughly recommended that you use a virtual environment for python to run this project.

 ## Contributors
 * [Marc Tamlyn](https://twitter.com/mjtamlyn)